microsoft/azurechat/docs/2-provision-azure-resources.md

 # Provision Azure resources

-You can provision Azure resources for AzureChat using one of two methods described below.
+You can provision Azure resources for AzureChat using either the Azure Developer CLI or the Deploy to Azure button below.
+Regardless of the method you chose you will still need set up an [identity provider](./5-add-Identity.md), and, if you would like to use the chat to you file feature, [create the required index](https://github.com/davidxw/azurechat/blob/main/docs/6-chat-over-file.md#setup-azure-cognitive-search-index-and-document-intelligence)

 ### Azure Developer CLI

-⚠️ This section will create Azure resources and deploy the solution from your local environment using the Azure Developer CLI. ⚠️
+⚠️ This section will create Azure resources and deploy the solution from your local environment using the Azure Developer CLI.
+Note that you do not need to clone this repo to complete these steps. ⚠️

 1. Download the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview)
 1. Run `azd init -t microsoft/azurechat`
 1. Run `azd up` to provision and deploy the application
-1. Values required are described in the [Environment variables](./7-environment-variables.md) section.

 ### Deploy to Azure

-⚠️ This will only create azure resources.
-Follow the [deploy to Azure section](./4-deployto-azure.md) to build and deploy AzureChat using GitHub actions. ⚠️
+⚠️ This button will only create Azure resources.
+You will still need to deploy the application by following the [deploy to Azure section](./4-deployto-azure.md) to build and deploy AzureChat using GitHub actions.⚠️

-Click on the Deploy to Azure button and configure your settings in the Azure Portal as described in the [Environment variables](./7-environment-variables.md) section.
+Click on the Deploy to Azure button to deploy the Azure resources for the application.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://aka.ms/anzappazurechatgpt)

-# Setup Authentication
+### Setup Authentication

 🚨 AzureChat is protected by an identity provider and follow the steps in [Add an identity provider ](./5-add-Identity.md) section for adding authentication to your app.